HackYourFutureBelgium/React_2025/react2/Meal-sharing/homework.md

 > Bonus: How can you update this information every 5 seconds?

+Once those 3 tasks are done and you have time over, feel free to polish your application, you can find lots of examples [here](./design-inspo.md).

-Once done you can add any final touches before moving forward with deploying your app based on the instructions [here](https://github.com/HackYourFuture-CPH/hyf-project-template?tab=readme-ov-file#deploying).
+To finish up the project, deploy your app to [Render.com](https://render.com/) based on the instructions [here](https://github.com/HackYourFuture-CPH/hyf-project-template?tab=readme-ov-file#deploying).